Outgoing students

 The Recruitment Committee reserves the right to conduct interviews with selected candidates.

-2. Fill in the application form with attachments.
+2. Fill in the application form and submit it via e-Usługi platform with necessary attachments within a deadline.

 The University of Ecology and Management in Warsaw, striving to ensure its further stable development and to increase its competitiveness and attractiveness on the Polish and European educational market, supports, within the Erasmus+ programme, the international mobility of students, academic teachers and administrative staff.